jscad/OpenJSCAD.org/packages/io/README.md

 ## Overview

-This repository includes all the input/output format handling for the JSCAD projects, which can be used seperately.
+This repository includes all the input/output format handling for the JSCAD projects, which can be used separately.

 ### Input Format Handling (deserializers)